 Use form 470-0373, Voluntary Contribution Agreement, to document a voluntary contribution so that all parties are aware of the contribution and its effect on the Medicaid payment.

-Voluntary contribution amounts should be entered on the BCW2 as "Other" income benefits only.
+Voluntary contribution amounts should be entered in the ELIAS system as "Other" income benefits only.

 Payment for items that the facility does not have to provide, such as a telephone or cable television, is not considered supplementation.